GeminiLight/virne/README.md

   <a href="https://github.com/GeminiLight/sdn-nfv-papers">SDN-NFV Papers</a>
 </p>

 --------------------------------------------------------------------------------

-**Virne** is a simulator designed to address **resource allocation problems in network function virtualization**.
-This category of problems is often referred to by various names, including:
+**Virne** is a simulator and benchmark designed to address **resource allocation (RA) problems in network function virtualization (NFV)**, with a highlight on supporting **reinforcement learning (RL)**-based algorithms.

-- **Virtual Network Embedding (VNE)**
-- **Virtual Network Function Placement (VNF Placement)**
-- **Service Function Chain Deployment (SFC Deployment)**
-- **Network Slicing** and so on.
+> In the literature, RA in NFV is often termed Virtual Network Embedding (VNE), Virtual Network Function (VNF) placement, service function chain (SFC) deployment, or network slicing in 5G.

+Virne offers a unified and flexible framework for NFV-RA, with the following key features:

+* **Highly Customizable Simulations**: Simulates diverse network environments (e.g., cloud, edge, 5G), with user-defined topologies, resources, and service requirements.
+* **Extensive Algorithm Suite**: Implements 30+ NFV-RA algorithms (including exact, heuristics, meta-heuristics, and RL-based methods) in a modular, extensible architecture.
+* **Reinforcement Learning Support**: Provides standardized RL pipelines and Gym-style environments for rapid development and benchmarking of RL-based solutions.
+* **Comprehensive Evaluation Aspects**: Enables in-depth analysis beyond effectiveness, covering multiple practicality perspectives (e.g., solvability, generalization, and scalability).

 ![](resources/figures/virne-architecture.png)

-The main goal of Virne is to provide a unified and flexible framework for solving these problems.
-Its main characteristics are as follows.

-- **Customizable Simulation**: Support various network topologies, network attributes, and QoS requirements.
-- **Rich Implementations**: Provide 20+ solvers, including exact, heuristic, meta-heuristic, and machine learning-based algorithms.
-- **Extensible Development**: Provide a variety of network topologies, network attributes, and RL environments, which can be easily extended.

 > [!IMPORTANT]
-> :sparkles: We successfully upgrade Virne to **1.0.0** version!
-> Our benchmark papers and documentation on Virne will be available soon.
+> 🎉 We have released the benchmark paper of Virne.
+Welcome to check it out!
 >
-> - Diverse simulations +++
-> - Flexible implementations +++
-> - Comprehensive evaluations +++
->
-> If you have any questions, please open a new issue or contact me via email (wtfly2018@gmail.com)
+> ✨ If you have any questions, please open a new issue or contact me via email (wtfly2018@gmail.com)

 ### Citations

-:sparkles: If you find Virne helpful to your research, please feel free to cite our related papers:heart:
+> ✨ If you find Virne helpful to your research, please feel free to cite our related papers:heart:

 **[IJCAI, 2024] FlagVNE** ([paper](https://arxiv.org/pdf/2404.12633) & [code](https://github.com/GeminiLight/flag-vne))